TinyCrayon/TinyCrayon-iOS-SDK/README.md

 * Hair Brush: Smooth and natual looking, paint on the hair/fur of an object and the algorithm will select the hair/fur for you in high quality.
 * Regular Brush: A regular brush tool with the capability to adjust its size, hardness and opacity.

+## Notes
+* __No Ads__: From 5.0.1 and later versions, ads have been removed from the SDK.
+* __UI customization__: We are reorganizing the code now and will open source the swift code in the future, you will be able to customize your UI at that time.

 ## Features
 * Free: TinyCrayon SDK is provided under MIT license, you can use it in your commercial applications for free!
 * iPad support: TinyCrayon SDK uses auto layout for its views and adapts to each screen size - iPhone or iPad.